 How to place a guaranteed stop loss

 Finally, there is a minimum distance from the current price that guaranteed stop losses can be placed.
+In Forex trades this will be a number of pips and is typically larger than the spread of the forex pair being traded.
 If your guaranteed stop loss is not being accepted, this is usually the issue.
 Further details can be found on the market information sheets.

 Why use a guaranteed stop loss?

 As guaranteed stop losses prevent losses from market gapping, they are best used as part of a risk management strategy in volatile markets.
-When the market price is jumping around from one level to another without trading in between levels, a guaranteed stop loss can be well worth the additional cost.
+When the price of a currency or stock is jumping around from one level to another without trading in between levels, a guaranteed stop loss can be well worth the additional cost.

 Beginners are often fond of using guaranteed stops until they become more comfortable and familiar with the markets that they are trading.
 If this is you, make sure that even with the cost of guaranteed stop loss premium your trade is still able to return a profit, otherwise it defeats the idea of trading!